 The policies of the Council are directed by the political leadership and implemented by the Corporate Management Team and officers of the Council.
 There are 47 Councillors who are elected every four years by local residents on a ward by ward basis.
-The May 2019 elections resulted in a new administration when the Liberal Democrats and the Green Party formed a partnership to lead the council and councillors from both parties sit on the ruling Executive.
+The May 2019 elections resulted in a new administration when the Liberal Democrats and the Green Party formed a partnership to lead the Council with councillors from both parties sitting on the ruling Executive.
+Recently held elections in May 2023 elections resulted in another new administration with the Labour party now forming the Executive to lead the council from 2023/24.

-Our Council Plan 2019 - 2023 sets out our priorities over the coming years and details what steps we'll take to ensure York continues to make history and build communities.
+The Council Plan 2019 - 2023 sets out our priorities over the coming years and details what steps we'll take to ensure York continues to make history and build communities.
 We've focused our plan on eight key outcomes (seven of which will improve the quality of life for all residents, and one will enhance the way we work):

 - good health and wellbeing

-- · well paid jobs and an inclusive economy
+- well paid jobs and an inclusive economy

 - getting around sustainably

 - a better start for children and young people

 - a greener and cleaner city

 - · creating homes and world-class infrastructure

 - safe communities and culture for all

-- an open and effective council
+- · an open and effective council